bonStats/undecided-voters-us-pres-elections/README.md

 The `fitted_models/` folder may be empty due to large size of files.
 Run the models and posterior calculations to populate.

 ## Data description
 Two data sets are in the `data/` directory.
+Please cite the above paper if using the dataset(s).

 ### Election results: `us-pres-state-voting-2004-2016.*`
 This data contains the election *results* for the 2004, 2008, 2012, and 2016 US presidential election by state.
 It is in both `.csv` and `.rds` (`tibble`) format.
 It has columns: